-All assets with values less thanfalling outside the capitalisation threshold and with an estimated useful life of more than one year shall be recorded on a Minor Assets Control List ("toolbox items").
+All assets falling outside the capitalisation threshold and with an estimated useful life of more than one year shall be recorded on a Minor Assets Control List ("toolbox items").
 The existence of items recorded on such a list shall be physically verified from time to time, and any amendments which are made to such lists pursuant to such asset verifications shall be retained for audit purposes.